 - You can also bring the sauce to a boil and then reduce it by coating the food with the sauce while cooking.
 This allows the sauce to become a bit thicker to your desired consistency.
 I only use corn starch mixture when the sauce needs to be very thick (like the typical store-bought teriyaki sauce).

 Remember, there is no “perfect” teriyaki sauce that fits to all kinds of food.
 That means you can make it differently each time you make a teriyaki recipe.
-Homemade teriyaki sauce is healthier than store bought ones since it does not contain any addictive.
+Homemade teriyaki sauce is healthier than store bought ones since it does not contain any additive.

 For the teriyaki sauce below, I omitted sake completely from the recipe because I know sometimes it’s not easy finding sake everywhere or you prefer not to use alcohol in cooking.
 Mirin may be hard to find in some parts of the world so in that case, you can substitute it with sugar.